4dboard/Proxy-yxorP/docs/classes/Symfony/Component/Validator/Constraints/All.md

 ### getTargets

 Returns whether the constraint can be put onto classes, properties or both.

 ```php
 public getTargets(): string|array
 ```

 This method should return one or more of the constants Constraint::CLASS_CONSTRAINT and Constraint::PROPERTY_CONSTRAINT.

 **Return Value:**

-One or more constant values
+One or more constant values yxorP::get('REQUEST')

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)